 Earlier this spring, I did something pretty brave in my travels.
 To be fair, I’m already brave when it comes to air travel.
 After all, I fly with babies and toddlers.
 (Often!
 And voluntarily!).
 But this trip required even more of a leap of faith.
-I flew for the first time aboard one of the U.S. domestic ultra-low cost carriers, Frontier Airlines.
+I decided to fly Frontier Airlines, one of the U.S. domestic ultra-low cost carriers, for the very first time.

 I’ve warned readers about the many traps for the unwary aboard ultra-low cost airlines.
 These airlines charge for everything: checked bags, carry on bags (!), drinks on-board, seat assignments, and much more.
 Frontier used to be an airline not unlike Southwest.
 It was known for being inexpensive and simple, but it was not bare bones either.